Siegfried Wiessner

 Siegfried Wiessner (born 26 February 1953 in Germany) is a Professor of Law and the Founder and Director of St. Thomas University's Graduate Program in Intercultural Human Rights in Miami, Florida.

 He holds a law degree (1977) as well as a Dr. iur.
-(1989) from the University of Tübingen, Germany, and an LL.M. from the Yale Law School (1982).
-In 1986, he was elected member of the International Institute of Space Law.
+(1989) from the University of Tübingen, Germany, and an LL.M. from Yale Law School (1982).
+In 1986, he was elected a member of the International Institute of Space Law.
 He is the Editor-in-Chief of Martinus Nijhoff's Studies in Intercultural Human Rights.
-From 1997 to 2000, he was a lecturer at the UN/UNITAR International Law Fellowship Program.
+From 1997 to 2000, he was a lecturer at the International Law Fellowship Program.
 In October 2009 and November 2010, he served as Visiting Professor of Law at the City University of Hong Kong.
 In fall 2009, he was a Fernand Braudel Senior Fellow at the European University Institute in Florence, Italy.
 From 2007 to 2010, he was a member of the Executive Council of The American Society of International Law.
 From 2008 to 2012, he served as the Chair of the International Law Association's Committee on the Rights of Indigenous Peoples.

 Professor Wiessner teaches U.S. Constitutional Law and International Law.
-He has published widely in the fields of constitutional law, international law, human rights, international indigenous law, the law of armed conflict, arbitration, space law and refugee law.
-In 1989, he published a book on the function of nationality, and he is the co-author, with Michael Reisman of the Yale Law School, of a leading casebook on international law, International Law in Contemporary Perspective (2004).
+He has published widely in the fields of constitutional law, international law, human rights, international indigenous law, the law of armed conflict, arbitration, space law, and refugee law.
+In 1989, he published a book on the function of nationality, and he is the co-author, with Michael Reisman of Yale Law School, of a leading casebook on international law, International Law in Contemporary Perspective (2004).